casey/degenerate/man/src/chapter_1.md

 ## Reference

-Given the paucity of this manual, the primary reference is the code itself.
+Given the paucity of this manual, the current primary reference to degenerate is the code itself.

 First off, check out [worker.js](https://github.com/casey/degenerate/blob/master/www/worker.js), which provides the environment in which degenerate programs run.
-The primary interface is `Computer` class.
-One is initialized as `computer` for you to use.
+The primary interface is the `Computer` class.
+One is ready in the `computer` variable for you to use.

 Secondly, check out
 [fragment.glsl](https://github.com/casey/degenerate/blob/master/src/fragment.glsl),
-the fragment shader that runs on the GPU and renders filters.
+the fragment shader that runs on the GPU and does the hard work of rendering filters.

 And finally, check out [image.spec.ts](https://github.com/casey/degenerate/blob/master/tests/images.spec.ts),